 In the end, no one faced any charges.
 Just the opposite.
 Those involved seemed to be given a clear message: ‘You’re doing a good job.’

-Tom Engel, lawyer for the family, told reporters:
+Tom Engel, the lawyer for the family, told reporters:

 “Significant force was used to remove Kyle Young from the cells, take him to the elevator and push/propel him against the elevator door.
 Either Kyle died of the excessive force or died as a result of a defective elevator or a combination of both … and it can’t be none of the above.”